-Balances and placements with banks and central bank : These exposures are generally considered to be low risk due to the nature of the counterparties.
+Balances and placements with : These exposures are generally considered to be low risk due to the nature of the counterparties.
 Collaterals is generally not sought on these balances.

-Derivative financial assets : Master netting agreements are typically used to enable the effects of derivative financial assets and liabilities with the same counterparty to be offset in case of default.
+Derivative financial assets

+: Master netting agreements are typically used to enable the effects of derivative financial assets and liabilities with the same counterparty to be offset in case of default.